Online Ed.D. Programs Without a Dissertation

 - Write the Remainder of the Dissertation: Once you have completed your research, you’ll write up the final chapters—one chapter will detail your findings; the other should contain an analysis of what your findings mean and how they might apply to professional situations.

-Unlike Ph.D. programs, Ed.D. programs are focused on professional practice—Ed.D. graduates are expected to apply their research to solve or improve real-world problems.
-To that end, many universities in our listings have been moving away from a traditional dissertation to more innovative models like the DiP or capstone project.
-Keep in mind that these models are just as challenging and research-focused as a dissertation!
+Unlike Ph.D. programs, Ed.D. programs are focused on professional practice—on-campus and online Ed.D. graduates are expected to apply their research in order to solve or improve real-world problems.
+To that end, many universities in our online listings and on-campus listings have been moving away from a traditional dissertation to more innovative models.

 Dissertation in Practice (DiP)